aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/global/global.rst

 ``--except-no-bt`` |image_advanced_argument|
 """"""""""""""""""""""""""""""""""""""""""""

-Disables the print of backtrace when displaying exception.
+Disable the print of backtrace when displaying exception.